 The study of testers for such properties leads to a technique that illustrates the usefulness of partial information of the type that is provided by property testers.
 We refer to information of the form "the set S contains no relevant variables" (of the function f).
-Specifically, given oracle access to f such that $f(x) = f'(x_I)$ for some small but unknown $I \subset [\ell]$ , we show how to use partial information of the foregoing type in order to efficiently generate random pairs of the form (z, f'(z)).
-We stress that this generation is performed without knowing I and without trying to find it.
+Specifically, given oracle access to f such that $f(x) = f'(x_I)$ for some small but unknown $I \subset [\ell]$, we show how to use partial information of the foregoing type in order to efficiently generate random pairs of the form (z, f'(z)), which can be used for testing whether f' has the desired property.
+We stress that the generation of such random pairs is performed without knowing I and without trying to find it.